 A key goal of the project was closer contact between clergy and congregation.
 (Click to enlarge)

-In 1993, FCC entered a new era of growth with the arrival of Rev. David Ray.
-David helped us believe in ourselves and in the importance and power of “small” churches.
-We launched a building project that, when we started, seemed impossibly beyond our means.
-However, five years later we dedicated a sanctuary that had been transformed from a dark, closed-in 1950s style space into a bright, open, inviting one.
+A new era of growth began with the arrival of Rev. David Ray in 1993.
+Rev. Ray helped us believe in ourselves and the importance of small churches.
+We launched a building project that, when we started, seemed far beyond our means.
+Five years later, however, our sanctuary had been transformed from a dark space into a bright and inviting one.

-Almost before the paint was dry on the renovation, we launched Every Dollar Feeds Kids, a grass-roots program to feed and help educate the poorest of the poor in Mexico.
-Since its start in 2000, EDFK has grown to raise roughly $50,000 per year locally (with zero administrative expense) and has enlisted several partner churches across the country.
+At about the same time, we launched Every Dollar Feeds Kids (EDFK), a grass-roots program to feed and help educate the poorest of the poor in Mexico.
+Since its start in 2000, EDFK has raised roughly $50,000 per year locally—with no administrative expense—and has enlisted several partner churches across the country

-By the way, we still serve Communion with “the pure, unfermented fruit of the vine,” though we’ve been known to break out the other kind at parties.
+By the way, we still serve Communion with “the pure, unfermented fruit of the vine,” although we have been known to break out the other kind at parties.